Ubangi-Shari: History

-Concession systems and Atrocities
+Concession systems and atrocities

 Ubangi-Shari had a similar concession system as the Congo Free State and similar atrocities were also committed there.
-Writer André Gide travelled to Ubangi-Shari and was told by inhabitants about atrocities including mutilations, dismemberments, executions, the burning of children, and villagers being forcefully bound to large beams and made to walk until dropping from exhaustion and thirst.
+French author and Nobel laureate André Gide travelled to Ubangi-Shari and was told by inhabitants about atrocities including mutilations, dismemberments, executions, the burning of children, and villagers being forcibly bound to large beams and made to walk until dropping from exhaustion and thirst.

 The book "Travels to Congo" by Gide, published in 1927 describes the horrors of the concession companies in French Equatorial Africa.
 The book had an important impact on the anti-colonialist movement in France.
 The number of victims under the French concession system in Ubangi-Shari and other parts of French Equatorial Africa remains unknown.